calderwoodra/blog/trade_execution/step_2_draft.md

 here, so positions can increase, decrease or stay the same.
 - Place sell orders to all assets decreasing in value
 - Wait for those positions to fill and compute the sum cash of the sales
-- Compute the value of the users fund investment based on
+- Compute the value of the user's investment, prior to any sales
--

-### How can I organize it?
-- Define the problem
-  - What is the problem
-    - we offer funds, users can invest $ amounts into those funds
-    - They can deposit money into a fund, withdraw from a fund, and the fund will self-manage/rebalance itself
-    - The scope of this article is about how to execute the buy/sell orders, not about consuming or using the signals
-  - Why it's important
-    - It's important because a fund that doesn't rebalance properly/in a timely manner, will lose money
-- Explain the solution
-  - High level
-    - purpose: give a gist, let folks dig deeper if they're interested
-    - content:
-      - types of trades
-      - call out the edge cases
+- Place buy orders for each asset which is increasing its position
+- Supplement any unused funds with a bonds

-  - Details
+## TODO: Details
 - purpose: for the nitty gritty folks
 - content:
   - how to execute them
   - how to handle the edge cases within each

-- Closing remarks
+## TODO: Closing remarks
 - summary
 - anything not covered
   - stock splits
   - delisted stocks

-### What are the format and style requirements
-long form, SubStack or Github page

-## Drafting
-getting it on paper once